The Smoke Ring (band)

-The Smoke Ring was a rock band from Norfolk, Nebraska active in the 1960s.
+The Smoke Ring was an American rock band from Norfolk, Nebraska, active in the 1960s.
 It was formed from two previous regionally popular rock and roll groups, Little Joe & the Ramrods and The Strollers.
 They had strong regional success but charted only one national hit, 1969's "No, Not Much".

 Little Joe & the Ramrods

 "Little Joe" Hupp, (guitar, piano) founded this group in the early 1960s, and had some success playing throughout the Midwestern United States.
 They recorded a single in Oklahoma, "B.B.
 Limbo" b/w "Yogi Twist", released on Soma Records; a second recording session, in Minneapolis, yielded "Somebody Touched Me", "Hurtin' Inside", "Oop Poo Pa Doo", and "We Belong Together".
 The Ramrods split up over a disagreement, at which time discussions with members of The Strollers picked up.

 The Strollers

 The Strollers had originally formed in 1959 and played mostly local events into the early 1960s.
 Among its members were Little Joe's brother, Bob Hupp.
 In 1965 the group lost its drummer and decided to merge with Little Joe & the Ramrods into one group, which they would rename The Smoke Ring in 1966.